-The World Confederation for Physical Therapy (WCPT) advocates that the generation and dissemination of evidence through research is essential to the development of evidence based physical therapy.
+The World Confederation for Physical Therapy (WCPT) advocates the generation and dissemination of physical therapy research evidence is essential for the practice of evidence-based physical therapy.

 - appropriate management and monitoring

 - duty of care for research participants